tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

   }

- For forward-compatibility, a mutable directory can also contain caps in a format that is unknown to the webapi server.
+ For forward-compatibility, a mutable directory can also contain caps in a format that is unknown to the web-API server.
 When such caps are retrieved from a mutable directory in a "ro_uri" field, they will be prefixed with the string "ro.", indicating that they must not be decoded without checking that they are read-only.
 The "ro." prefix must not be stripped off without performing this check.
-(Future versions of the webapi server will perform it where necessary.)
+(Future versions of the web-API server will perform it where necessary.)

- If both the "rw_uri" and "ro_uri" fields are present in a given PROPDICT, and the webapi server recognizes the rw_uri as a write cap, then it will reset the ro_uri to the corresponding read cap and discard the original contents of ro_uri (in order to ensure that the two caps correspond to the same object and that the ro_uri is in fact read-only).
-However this may not happen for caps in a format unknown to the webapi server.
-Therefore, when writing a directory the webapi client should ensure that the contents of "rw_uri" and "ro_uri" for a given PROPDICT are a consistent (write cap, read cap) pair if possible.
-If the webapi client only has one cap and does not know whether it is a write cap or read cap, then it is acceptable to set "rw_uri" to that cap and omit "ro_uri".
+ If both the "rw_uri" and "ro_uri" fields are present in a given PROPDICT, and the web-API server recognizes the rw_uri as a write cap, then it will reset the ro_uri to the corresponding read cap and discard the original contents of ro_uri (in order to ensure that the two caps correspond to the same object and that the ro_uri is in fact read-only).
+However this may not happen for caps in a format unknown to the web-API server.
+Therefore, when writing a directory the web-API client should ensure that the contents of "rw_uri" and "ro_uri" for a given PROPDICT are a consistent (write cap, read cap) pair if possible.
+If the web-API client only has one cap and does not know whether it is a write cap or read cap, then it is acceptable to set "rw_uri" to that cap and omit "ro_uri".
 The client must not put a write cap into a "ro_uri" field.